ogallardop/php7-dockerized-laravel/README.md

     make init
     ```

-    It will build the container.
+    It will build the container and get your services up when you init the project.

 2. `make up` to run the project and attach tty or `make run` to run in background.
 It will be accessible on `http://localhost`

 That's it!
 You can now access your configured sites via the IP address of the Docker Machine or locally if you're running a Linux flavour and using Docker natively.

+## Other options
+1. `make down` to get down the container services.

 ## SSH access